uclanlp/awesome-fairness-papers/README.md

 1. [Datasheets for datasets](https://arxiv.org/abs/1803.09010), Gebru, Timnit and Morgenstern, Jamie and Vecchione, Briana and Vaughan, Jennifer Wortman and Wallach, Hanna and Daumé III, Hal and Crawford, Kate, 2018
 1. [Discovering and categorising language biases in reddit](https://arxiv.org/abs/2008.02754), Ferrer, Xavier and van Nuenen, Tom and Such, Jose M. and Criado, Natalia, 2021
 1. [Model cards for model reporting](https://dl.acm.org/doi/10.1145/3287560.3287596), Mitchell, Margaret and Wu, Simone and Zaldivar, Andrew and Barnes, Parker and Vasserman, Lucy and Hutchinson, Ben and Spitzer, Elena and Raji, Inioluwa Deborah and Gebru, Timnit, 2019
-1. [On the dangers of stochastic parrots: Can language models be too big](http://faculty.washington.edu/ebender/papers/Stochastic_Parrots.pdf), Bender, Emily M and Gebru, Timnit and McMillan-Major, Angelina and Shmitchell, Shmargaret, 2021
 1. [Counterfactual fairness](https://papers.nips.cc/paper/2017/hash/a486cd07e4ac3d270571622f4f316ec5-Abstract.html), Kusner, Matt J and Loftus, Joshua and Russell, Chris and Silva, Ricardo, 2017
 1. [Fairness through awareness](https://dl.acm.org/doi/10.1145/2090236.2090255), Dwork, Cynthia and Hardt, Moritz and Pitassi, Toniann and Reingold, Omer and Zemel, Richard, 2012
 1. [Equality of opportunity in supervised learning](https://dl.acm.org/doi/10.5555/3157382.3157469), Hardt, Moritz and Price, Eric and Srebro, Nati, 2016
+1. [The price of debiasing automatic metrics in natural language evalaution](https://www.aclweb.org/anthology/P18-1060), Chaganty, Arun  and Mussmann, Stephen  and Liang, Percy, 2018
 1. [Are We Modeling the Task or the Annotator?
 An Investigation of Annotator Bias in Natural Language Understanding Datasets](https://www.aclweb.org/anthology/D19-1107), Geva, Mor  and Goldberg, Yoav  and Berant, Jonathan, 2019
 1. [Proposed Taxonomy for Gender Bias in Text; A Filtering Methodology for the Gender Generalization Subtype](https://www.aclweb.org/anthology/W19-3802), Hitti, Yasmeen  and Jang, Eunbee  and Moreno, Ines  and Pelletier, Carolyne, 2019
 1. [These are not the Stereotypes You are Looking For: Bias and Fairness in Authorial Gender Attribution](https://www.aclweb.org/anthology/W17-1602), Koolen, Corina  and van Cranenburgh, Andreas, 2017